 If you are tired of hearing about how you and your family need to bounce back (again!) as 2021 perpetuates the same problems as 2020, you are not alone.
-One mother of a fifteen year-old boy with ADHD and dyslexia who hates virtual school and is barely passing his courses told me last week that she is “sick and tired of hearing about resilience.
+One mother of a fifteen year-old boy with ADHD and dyslexia who hates virtual school and is barely passing his courses told me she is “sick and tired of hearing about resilience.
 I’m drained and he’s depressed.
 That’s our reality.”
 She’s flooded with resilience fatigue: exhaustion from facing daily challenges with resourcefulness and strength that’s just not there.
 Sound familiar?

-Resilience refers to the ability to rebound from difficulties.
-There’s a myth that resilience is about your character when it actually has as much, if not more, to do with your socioeconomic status, religious and ethnic background.
-People who’ve experienced numerous obstacles in their lives due to financial stress, unemployment, bigotry and systemic racism have experienced difficulties that demand resources beyond ‘resilience.’
+demand resources beyond ‘resilience.’
 Similarly, children and adults living with ADHD, persistent mental health issues or physical or learning disabilities struggle daily with challenges that demand effective coping strategies.
 When we offer platitudes about “digging deep” and “finding your resilience,” we may inadvertently dismiss the validity of these struggles.

-Resilience fatigue comes from being depleted mentally, physically and emotionally and it is REAL, particularly now.
-You, your Neurodiverse kids, your extended family and our global community have been stressed and stretched by the pandemic beyond our capacities for months.
+Resilience fatigue comes from being depleted mentally, physically and emotionally.
+It is REAL and particularly now.
+You, your neurodiverse kids, your extended family and our global community have been stressed and stretched by the pandemic beyond our capacities for months.
 COVID restrictions, indoor living and social isolation have worn us all down.
 It’s hard to envision bouncing back to something that we can’t see.
 Where is the light at the end of this tunnel anyway?